andrewxhill/cartodb-examples/security-definer/read-only/README.md

   IF TG_TABLE_NAME NOT IN (private_date_table, private_user_list, private_groups)
     RAISE EXCEPTION 'Trigger originating from invalid source table';
   END IF;

-  -- In the future, if we have multiple accounts on the same DB, -- we may need to limit the trigger to only specified TG_TABLE_NAME

   sql := 'UPDATE public.user_poi SET last_update = now()';
   EXECUTE sql;